 1-3 Server Chassis Features

-The SC826BE1C-R920LPB is a 2U form factor chassis designed to be used in a storage configuration.
-The following is a general outline of the main features of the SC826BE1C-R920LPB chassis.
+The 6018R-TDW is built upon the SC815TQ-600WB chassis.
+Details on the chassis and on servicing procedures can be found in Chapter 6.
+The following is a general outline of the main features of the chassis.

 System Power